Making sure that all students are safely engaged with an activity or game is challenging.

 - Play in three games that kids are already playing

-- Invite several students who are hanging out by the sidelines to play a game
+- Invite several students who are standing on the sidelines to play a game

 By having these three goals you are likely to be:

-The reward of doing all of this is that we’re more engaged with our students at recess without feeling as though we’re only reacting to behavior issues on the playground.
+The reward?
+We’re more engaged with our students at recess without feeling as though we’re only reacting to behavior issues on the playground.
 In the end, using strategic movement makes it easier to manage recess proactively while also building positive relationships and increasing students’ safety and engagement in play.